dorkodu/sage/paper/1 -- Introduction.md

 # <a name="introduction">1</a> Introduction

-This is the specification for Sage; a query-based, entity-focused data exchange protocol and a runtime capable of executing those queries with your existing business logic and data .
+This is the specification for Sage; an open protocol for query-based data exchange and a runtime for executing those queries with your existing business logic and data.
 Sage is originally created at Dorkodu especially for APIs, to simplify the communication for data interactions between different layers of software.

+Sage is a new and evolving protocol, and is not complete.
+Significant enhancement will continue in future editions of this specification.
 The development of this open standard started in 2020.

 The latest working draft of this protocol can be found on [Sage’s website on Dorkodu Libre](https://libre.dorkodu.com/sage/).